hoangduytran/blender-manual/manual/getting_started/help.rst

    Paths used for scripts, data files, presets and temporary files.

    Those directories are configured using the :doc:`Preferences </editors/preferences/file_paths>` Editor.
-OpenGL
+GPU
-   Shows the OpenGL version, the name of the manufacturer, and the capabilities of your hardware and driver.
+   Shows the GPU vendor, version and the capabilities of your hardware and driver.
 Enabled Add-Ons
    Lists add-ons currently in use.